-Gigi Hadid reportedly arrested for cannabis possession in the Cayman Islands
+Gigi Hadid speaks out after she’s arrested for cannabis possession in Cayman Islands

 “Gigi was travelling with marijuana purchased legally in New York City with a medical license,” her representative said. ”It has also been legal for medical use in Grand Cayman since 2017.
 Her record remains clear and she enjoyed the rest of her time on the island.”

-The Independent has contacted a representative for Hadid for comment.
+The Independent has contacted a representative for Hadid and Cayman Islands authorities for comment.

+On Monday 18 July, Hadid appeared to subtly address the incident on Instagram, where she shared an album of photos and videos seemingly taken during her vacation along with the caption: “All’s well that ends well.”

+In one video, Hadid and a friend could be seen sitting in sun loungers while facing the ocean, with the supermodel seen turning around to smile at the camera.
+In another picture included in the album, Hadid showed the contents of her purse, which included various pieces of colourful jewellery.

 Join our commenting forum